www.kevinrdshepherd.info

 Letters to the Office of the Scottish Charity Regulator

 The abovementioned documents can be found at www.citizeninitiative.com.
-The circulation of two of those documents in printed format aroused an interest that is ongoing, and this extends to the Letter of Complaint to David Lorimer, which was also circulated and which relates strongly to the Findhorn Foundation.
-Several hundred recipients were initially contacted, and since then many more have read the website continuation.
+The circulation of two of those documents, in printed format, aroused an interest that is ongoing.
+This extends to the Letter of Complaint to David Lorimer, which was also circulated, relating strongly to the Findhorn Foundation.
+Several hundred recipients were initially contacted, and since then, many more have read the website continuation.
 Some parties like Moray Council were resistant to disquieting information, and failed to make any acknowledgment or reply.
-The reasons are known, and not particularly in their favour.
-Yet there were numerous responses from politicians and academics, including university role specialists in different countries.
+The known reasons are not particularly in their favour.
+There were numerous responses from politicians and academics, including university role specialists in different countries.
 Your own generous response was dated 28/04/2006.

 One may believe Bettina Jespersen’s statement that “a few have asked us for clarification and were satisfied with our response and have dropped the matter.”
 Yet she implies that the dissident cause (or critical project in my case) exists in a vacuum.
-She might be shocked at the relevant file unknown to the Foundation, one which steadily grows and which has at the core a strongly analytical component resistant to the overtures of “holistic” commercialism and evasive “intentional community.”
+She might be shocked at the relevant file unknown to the Foundation, one which steadily grows, having at the core a strongly analytical component resistant to the overtures of "holistic" commercialism and evasive "intentional community."

 The Findhorn Foundation long ago relinquished the analytical mode in preference for the “workshop” technique and new age holistic venture.
 Perhaps that is why their Director cannot identify the author of certain documents, and why she totally fails to cite various relevant critical sources.